 - a.
 Calorie free beverages are allowable in up to 20 ounce containers (less than 5 calories per 8 ounce serving and no more than 10 calories per 20 fluid ounces). - b.
 Lower calorie drinks are allowed with up to 40 calories per 8 ounces or 60 calories per 12 ounces. - c.
-Caffeine is permitted. - C. Special Note These rules only apply to food sold to students.
-These rules do not apply to food brought from home for lunch, or for birthday parties, off-campus fundraisers, athletic events, and school plays, or for foods sold during non-school hours (30 minutes after school.)
+Caffeine is permitted.

-- V. Standards for Food and Beverages Available During the School Day that are Not Sold to Students - A. The school will provide parents and teachers a list of ideas for healthy celebrations/parties, rewards and fundraising activities. - B. Class parties or celebrations shall be held after the lunch period and only foods that meet the Smart Snacks in School nutrition standards can be served. - C. Schools will limit celebrations that involve food during the school day to no more than one party per class per month.
+- C. Special Note These rules only apply to food sold to students.
+These rules do not apply to food brought from home for lunch, or for birthday parties, off-campus fundraisers, athletic events, and school plays, or for foods sold during non-school hours (30 minutes after school.) - V. Standards for Food and Beverages Available During the School Day that are Not Sold to Students - A. The school will provide parents and teachers a list of ideas for healthy celebrations/parties, rewards and fundraising activities. - B. Class parties or celebrations shall be held after the lunch period and foods that meet the Smart Snacks in School nutrition standards should be encouraged.